-2.6.6.5 Health Insurance Coverage Variables (TRICR31X - INSAT02X)
+2.6.9.5 Health Insurance Coverage Variables - At Any Time/At Interview Date/At 12-31 Variables (TRICR31X - EVRUNAT)

-Constructed and edited variables are provided that indicate health insurance coverage at any time in a given round as well as at the MEPS interview dates and on December 31, 2002.
+Constructed and edited variables are provided that indicate health insurance coverage at any time in a given round as well as at the MEPS interview dates and on December 31, 2004.
 Note that for respondents who left the RU before the MEPS interview date or before December 31st, the variables measuring coverage at the interview date or on December 31st represent coverage at the date the person left the RU.
-In addition, since Round 5 only covers the time period from the Round 4 interview date up to December 31st, values for the December 31st variables are equivalent to those for Round 5 variables for Panel 6 members.
+In addition, since Round 5 only covers the time period from the Round 4 interview date up to December 31st, values for the December 31st variables are equivalent to those for Round 5 variables for Panel 8 members.

-The health insurance variables are constructed for the sources of health insurance coverage collected during the MEPS interviews (Panel 6, Rounds 3 through 5 and Panel 7, Rounds 1 through 3).
+The health insurance variables are constructed for the sources of health insurance coverage collected during the MEPS interviews (Panel 8, Rounds 3 through 5 and Panel 9, Rounds 1 through 3).
 Note that the Medicare variables on this file as well as the private insurance variables that indicate the particular source of private coverage (rather than any private coverage) only measure coverage at the interview date and on December 31st.
-Users should also note that while the same general editing rules were followed for the month-bymonth health insurance variables released on other MEPS public use files and those on this file (see section 2.6.6.1 for details), in a small number of cases the month-by-month variables experienced further edits performed after the variables on this file were completed.
-Since editing programs checking for consistencies between these sets of variables developed over time, there should be fewer discrepancies in data for calendar year 1998 and beyond than in data for the years 1996 and 1997.
+Users should also note that the same general editing rules were followed for the month-by-month health insurance variables released on this public use file (see section 2.6.10 for details).
+Editing programs checking for consistencies between these sets of variables were developed in order to provide as much consistency as possible between the round-specific indicators and the month-by-month indicators of insurance.